ecmwf/climetlab/docs/contributing/datasets.rst

 With a YAML file
 ----------------

-Simple datasets are datasets that rely on existing built-in :ref:`data source <data-sources>`, and cannot be parametrised by users.
-This can be for example a single file downloadable from a URL.
+YAML file definitions can be used for simple datasets which rely on existing built-in :ref:`data source <data-sources>`, and cannot be as flexible to end-users.
+The following example shows how to use a source when the data consists of a single file downloadable from a URL.

 .. code-block:: yaml